-So what is it that makes my skin turn problematic only during your time of the month?
+So what is it that makes your skin turn problematic only during your time of the month?
 During days 19–28 of your menstrual cycle (also known as the luteal phase), your oil production naturally increases.
 "Oily skin has a hard time keeping up with shedding the dead skin cells, therefore, we get clogged pores which can cause spots to form.
 This spike in oil production can also feed existing bacteria that might be living on your skin, making our breakouts worse," says Megan Felton, founder of Lion/ne, a London-based skincare consultancy firm.

 If you're finding that nonprescription, topical spot creams just aren't working, you're not alone.
 "This is because the deep cysts that form under the skin cannot be reached by most creams and washes," says Kaplan.
 "Oral medications are more effective since they work from the inside.
 These include oral contraceptive pills, oral anti-androgen medications (such as spironolactone), and oral antibiotics.
 If your acne is severe or scarring, oral isotretinoin (Accutane) may be necessary.
 Whatever you do, do not squeeze or pick your pimples.